cyrus-tracy/Denver-Obesity-Data/README.md

 - If you have no experience with manipulation of data using Python, you should start with the python notbeook.
 - If you would like to see that original data, access the OriginalData folder
 - If you would like to see examples of how to use this data, access the Visualizations folder or the DataSubset `.csv` file
-- If you are interested in visualizing this data with a map of Denver, consider using the `.geojson` file (See example visualization)
+- If you are interested in visualizing this data with a map of Denver, consider incorporating the `.geojson` file (See example visualization)

 ## 3. Example Visualization: